sarpong4/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5. Script that adds execute permission to the owner of the file `hello`
 6. Script that adds execute permission to the owner and group owner, and read permission to other users of the file `helllo`
 7. script that adds execution permission to the owner, the group owner and the other users, to the file `hello`
+8. script that sets the permission to the file `hello`